Jewish organizations are stepping up in unique and wonderful ways to help communities get vaccines. If you have access to volunteers, please help.

 Launch a Pop-Up Vaccination Site

 Open a pop-up vaccination site in your community, like UJA-Federation of New York or the Jewish Family Service of Metro Detroit – watch an inspiring video about their vaccination clinic for Holocaust survivors.
+Partner with your local health and fire departments to host a vaccination clinic like the Jewish Family Service of Colorado.

 Identify Mobile Vaccination Opportunities in Your Area